phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

-Before training, there are two resize methods; one is squish which will readjust the image size and squish them in that resolution if the image is landscape.
+Before training, there are two resize methods; one is squish which will readjust the image size and squish them in that resolution if the image is in landscape.

 ```python